IDMNYU/audiolab/docs/serge.md

 - Unlike the Active Processor, the XFader is AC-coupled, and will reject static or slow-moving DC signals.
 - Also unlike the Active Processor, the XFader uses equal-power (as opposed to equal gain) crossfading, using [Blackmer](http://www.thatcorp.com/2180-series_Pre-Trimmed_Blackmer_IC_Voltage-Controlled_Amplifiers.shtml) VCAs as signal amplifiers.
 - Like the Stereo Mixer, the voltage at the output of the module is significantly higher than the rest of the synthesizer in order for the TRS outputs to match professional line level (+4dBU).
 This includes the output banana jack *2*.
-- in the IDM Audio Lab, the TRS output on the XFader is wired to input 5 on the Tascam Mixer.
+- in the IDM Audio Lab, the TRS output on XFader #1 is wired to input 5 on the Tascam Mixer.

 ### Panel 4 (TKB)